Visit Petra Like Indiana Jones: 1 Day in Petra

 Another important thing to bring is good footwear.
 You don’t necessarily need hiking boots but good running shoes with traction are important.
 I love Vessi shoes for travel as they are lightweight, supportive and waterproof.
 I also recommend a thicker pair of athletic socks (like these ones that help absorb the sweat) so you don’t get blisters.

-You’ll also want to bring sunscreen and apply it regularly, (I went in November and still burned a little bit thanks to sweating my brains out), sunglasses, and maybe a hat.
+You’ll also want to bring sunscreen and apply it regularly, sunglasses, and maybe a hat.
 Depending on the time of year you visit, it can also get quite cool as well so it’s a good plan to bring a light sweater or jacket that you can easily take off and put on.

 Finally, don’t forget a small day bag to carry your water, your wallet and sunglasses or coat if you aren’t wearing them.
 I really like this water-resistant day bag that folds up into a tiny pouch when you aren’t using it.